 Make sure everyone has access to food, a comfortable place to sit, and a good view of the movie.
-For this month's theme of goodness, we suggest that you watch the film Lion.
-Feel free to show any movie that is appropriate for the audience and likely to spark a good conversation about goodness.
+We have suggested How to Train Your Dragon, but any ageappropriate movie that showcases goodness would work.

 ACTIVITY 3: CLEAN UP